 Below are the most commonly abused study drugs in descending order:

 Adderall – Adderall is the most commonly abused “study drug” among college students.
 It is a Schedule ll amphetamine used to treat ADD and ADHD.

 Ritalin – Ritalin is very similar to Adderall.
-These drugs help increase focus and attention span.
+These study drugs help increase focus and attention span.
 Students take these so that they can concentrate on their studies for extended hours.

 Concerta – Concerta is another prescription drug in the same family of drugs as Ritalin and Adderall.

 Focalin – Focalin is a stimulant that is also used to treat ADD and ADHD.
-Students also use this for the same effect of being able to stay awake and focus on studies for hours upon hours.
+Students also use this for the same effect of being able to stay awake and focus on their studies for hours upon hours.

 Modanfinil – Modafinil is used to treat narcolepsy.
 It is not a stimulant medication.
-This drug makes the user stay awake and alert for up to twelve hours.
+This study drug makes the user stay awake and alert for up to twelve hours.
 It is only available by prescription.

 Adrafinil – This drug is similar to Modanfinil.
 Like Modanfinil, it is a Nootropic drug.
-These drugs increase blood flow to the brain, increasing neurotransmitter activity.
+These study drugs increase blood flow to the brain, increasing neurotransmitter activity.
 Adrafinil is banned in France yet remains unregulated in the U.S.

 Phenylpiracetam – This is another Nootropic drug which affects mental alertness.
 It is also unregulated in the United States and can be purchased online.